xiphmont/adaptuque/README.md

 intellectual property.
 The patch isn't looking to pick any fights, just improve the firmware.

-The patch itself is entirely original code that replaces segments of the stock firmware.
+The patch itself is original code that replaces segments of the stock firmware.
 It does not include any of the original firmware itself.
-It has to be applied to a firmware package downloaded from an official source, then flashed to the expander.
+It has to be applied to a firmware package downloaded from an official source.
+When applied, the patch creates a normal firmware update that fixes bugs, streamlines a little nastiness, and adds some configurability.
+That's all.
+It flashes with Adaptec's standard utilities, makes no permanent changes, and the card can be reverted to stock firmware at any time.

 Perhaps Adaptec will be fine with all this; I'd love to be able to upload the extensive Ghidra files involved in writing these patches.
-I'd love to make independent audit of these chages easy.
-But for now, that's all a no-go.
+But for now, that's a no-go.

 # How do I use it?